ahmedRafique744/Trim-management/README.md

 1.  **Time Alignment & Signal Processing:** Implemented resampling and decimation (using `scipy.signal`) to align the different sensor data streams and reduce data spikes caused by measurement errors.
 2.  **Frame of Reference Rotation:** Wrote functions to rotate data from the local IMU sensor frame to the Earth's (NED) frame.
 This involved implementing **quaternion mathematics** to apply the correct rotation matrices.
 3.  **State Estimation (Kalman Filter):** Optimized a standard Kalman Filter to work with our specific data types (position/velocity vectors from GPS).
 This provided an initial accurate prediction of the ship's states.
 4.  **High-Accuracy Filtering (Unscented Kalman Filter):** To achieve the highest accuracy possible, I was tasked with utilizing a more advanced **Unscented Kalman Filter (UKF)**.
-This more computationally advanced filter was able to "fairly accurate[ly]... predict... trailer positions using noisy GPS measurements".
+This more computationally advanced filter was able to accurately predict trailer positions using noisy GPS measurements".

 ## 3. The Results: Creating Confidence from Chaos